sonm-io/presale-token/docs/admins-guide.md

-During its lifetime presale contract passes through several *phases*.
+During its lifetime, presale contract passes through several *phases*.
 Each phase determines which functions can be called on the contract.
 Token managers are able to switch phases according to rules described below.